MicrosoftDocs/machine-learning-server-docs/microsoft-r/r/how-to-revoscaler-decision-tree.md

 			  23) Age< 111 7 3 present (0.42857143 0.57142857) *
 		 3) Start< 8.5 19 8 present (0.42105263 0.57894737) *

-Now, you can display a HTML version of the tree output by plotting the object produced by the *createTreeView* function.
+Now, you can display an HTML version of the tree output by plotting the object produced by the *createTreeView* function.
 After running the preceding R code, run the following to load the *RevoTreeView* package and display an interactive decision tree in your browser:

 	library(RevoTreeView)
 	plot(createTreeView(kyphTree))

 ![](media/how-to-revoscaler-decision-tree/image21.png)

 In this interactive tree, click on the circular split nodes to expand or collapse the tree branch.
 Clicking a node will expand and collapse the node to the last view of that branch.
-If you use a *CTRL + Click*, the tree will display only the children of the selected node.
-If you click *ALT + Click*, the tree will display all levels below the selected node.
-The square-shaped nodes, called leaf or terminal nodes, cannot be expanded.
+If you use a *CTRL + Click*, the tree displays only the children of the selected node.
+If you click *ALT + Click*, the tree displays all levels below the selected node.
+The square-shaped nodes, called leaf, or terminal nodes, cannot be expanded.

 To get additional information, hover over the node to expose the node details such as its name, the next split variable, its value, the *n*, the predicted value, and other details such as loss or deviance.